 Leon Andrews Jr.

-Leon T. Andrews Jr. is the inaugural director for Race, Equity, and Leadership (REAL) at the National League of Cities.
-He previously served as the senior fellow and program director of the National League of Cities’ Institute for Youth, Education, and Families, where for almost a decade he led all of the Institute’s youth development work with mayors and other municipal leaders around the country, including in areas related to childhood obesity, disconnected youth, youth engagement and leadership, and youth master planning.
-Before joining the National League of Cities, Mr. Andrews completed a research fellowship at the Forum for Youth Investment.
-Mr. Andrews has an extensive background working in government, the community, the private sector, and academia for the last 23 years, including experience with the United States Department of Justice, United States Senator Barbara A. Mikulski, the United States Public Interest Research Group, the Allegheny County Department of Human Services, YouthBuild Pittsburgh, the Development Corporation of Columbia Heights, and PricewaterhouseCoopers, as well as an adjunct professorship in the political science department at Eastern Michigan University.
-He received a Bachelor of Arts in political science from Howard University, a Master of Science in public policy and management from Carnegie Mellon University, and is a PhD candidate in the Urban and Regional Planning program at the University of Michigan.
+Leon T. Andrews Jr. was appointed as the inaugural director for Race, Equity and Leadership (REAL) at the National League of Cities and currently serves as chair of the board for the National Recreation and Parks Association.
+Prior to directing REAL, Leon served as the senior fellow and program director at the National League of Cities’ Institute for Youth, Education, and Families, where since 2006 he led all of the Institute’s youth development work with mayors and other municipal leaders around the country, including in areas related to childhood obesity, disconnected youth, youth engagement and leadership, and youth master planning.
+Before joining the National League of Cities, Leon completed a research fellowship at The Forum for Youth Investment.
+Leon has an extensive background working in government, the community, the private sector, and academia for the last 25 years including for the United States Department of Justice, United States Senator Barbara A. Mikulski, the United States Public Interest Research Group, the Allegheny County Department of Human Services, YouthBuild Pittsburgh, the Development Corporation of Columbia Heights, PricewaterhouseCoopers, and as an adjunct professor in the Department of Political Science at Eastern Michigan University.
+He is a published author, has presented at several conferences and other forums throughout the country and world, and serves on a number of national and local boards, including ChangeLab Solutions (chair), the National Council on Crime and Delinquency, and the National Network for Youth.
+He received his bachelor of arts degree in Political Science from Howard University and a Master of Science in Public Policy and Management from Carnegie Mellon University, and he is a PhD candidate in the Urban and Regional Planning program at the University of Michigan.
+Leon has been married to an amazing woman, Dr. Kristine M. Andrews, for the last 15 years and they have three beautiful daughters—Jessica Austin, Julia Iris, and Joanna Jonas.